oleng/hugo_github/content/blog/dont-make-your-kids-learn-programming.md

 A quick note on programming school for kids:

-Learning with other kids in some programming school can be good, but I'm not sure if it's _that_ necessary nor _how_ good.
+Learning with other kids in some programming school can be good, but I'm not sure _how necessary_ nor _how good_ it is.
 There's always a risk (mostly hidden) element in any courses: shaping & pushing the students to be a certain type of worker instead giving the broadest & deepest foundation.